 Frequently Asked Questions about CSC 1st Degree:

-Q: I barely put my finger in her vagina – why am I charged with First Degree Criminal Sexual Conduct (CS Conduct in the First Degree)?
+Q: I barely put my finger in her vagina – why am I charged with first-degree criminal sexual conduct?

 A: This question comes up all the time.
 The short answer is because the accuser is claiming you put your finger inside her labia minora or her labia majora.
 (Refer to the definitions above regarding the female anatomy).

-In order to be charged with First Degree (and Third Degree) Criminal Sexual Conduct, “any entry, no matter how slight, is enough.”
-In other words, if your finger, tongue, genitalia, any part of your body or any other object enters, “no matter how slight”, the accuser’s mouth, genital organs, anal opening, or genital opening, and the accuser is under the age of 13, you can be charged with Criminal Sexual Conduct in the First Degree.
+In order to be charged with first-degree criminal sexual conduct, “any entry, no matter how slight, is enough.”
+In other words, if your finger, tongue, genitalia, any part of your body or any other object enters, “no matter how slight,” the accuser’s mouth, genital organs, anal opening, or genital opening, and the accuser is under the age of 13, you can be charged with criminal sexual conduct in the first degree.

 Q: Why am I being investigated for sexual conduct in the first degree when the accuser cannot even remember what day any of the allegations occurred on?

-Q: If we only had sex three (3) times, on the same night, why am I charged with three (3) separate charges of CSC 1st Degree?
+Q: If we only had sex three (3) times, on the same night, why am I charged with three (3) separate charges of criminal sexual conduct 1st degree?

-A: The law allows the state to authorize separate charges for each sexual penetration (sexual conduct in the first degree) that is alleged.
-Therefore, if you engaged in sex three times in one night, legally you could be charged, convicted and punished for three seperate counts of CSC 1st Degree.
+A: The law allows the state to authorize separate charges for each sexual penetration that is alleged.
+Therefore, if you engaged in sex three times in one night, legally you could be charged, convicted and punished for three seperate counts of CSC 1st degree.

-In Attorney Nicole Blank Becker’s experience, the state typically does nolt charge this way.
-But remember, if they do, they may ask for consecutive sentencing if it involves three (3) counts of CSC 1st Degree.
+NOTE: If they do charge that way, they may ask for consecutive sentencing if it involves three (3) counts of criminal sexual conduct 1st degree.

-A: Cunnilingus (oral sex) and fellatio (oral sex) both fall under First Degree Criminal Sexual Conduct, they require no separate proof of any intrusion.
+A: Cunnilingus and fellatio (oral sex) both fall under first-degree criminal sexual conduct.
+They require no separate proof of any intrusion.

 THE FORENSIC INTERVIEW

-A defense to First Degree Criminal Sexual Conduct does exist.
+A defense to 1st degree criminal sexual conduct does exist.
 There are several legal arguments that can be made in order to combat this charge in court.

 DEFENSES THAT WILL NEVER WORK

-There are a number of defenses that will never work when formulating a defense against a Criminal Sexual Conduct First Degree charge.
+There are a number of defenses that will never work when it comes to a criminal sexual conduct first degree charge:

 - There is no defense of: mistake of his/her age.
-In other words, you thought he/she was 16 years old or he/she told you that he/she was 18 years old or the dating app I was on said you had to be 18 years or older to participate.
+In other words, you thought he/she was 16 years old or he/she told you that they were 18 years old, or the dating app said they had to be 18 years or older to participate.
 There is no defense for: you didn’t know how old she was at the time you began being intimate with him/her.